Click on any of the dates below to find out more

 Millennium Centre and most recently as a Soloist at the Royal Albert Hall for the 1000 Male Voice choir Gala.
 Operatic engagements include Countess Marriage of Figaro, Lady Billows Albert Herring and Fox Cunning little Vixen (RWCMD) , Nora Riders to the Sea (Bute Park Opera) Worker/Semi Chorus Gair ar Gnawd (Welsh National Opera/S4C) and Heavenly Voice (Grange Park Opera).
 Jessica is the 2016 Prince of Wales Scholar and is generously supported by the Worshipful Musicians’ Company Award, The Pantyfedwen Trust and The Arts Council of Wales.

-The British born tenor Aidan Coburn received a BA Hons in Music from Cambridge and recently completed the Post Graduate Vocal Course at the Guildhall School of Music and Drama (GSMD) where he was sponsored by the Worshipful Company of Dyers.
+Aidan Coburn received an Honours Degree in Music from Cambridge University and completed Post Graduate Vocal Course at the Guildhall School of Music and Drama (GSMD) where he was a Teaching Fellow.

 Brendan Wheatley was born in Hinckley, Leicestershire and studied at the Guildhall School of Music and Drama where he was awarded a three-year scholarship on the performers course.
 Another scholarship awarded to him at the end of this course enabled him to attend the Opera Course for a further year but this was cut short when he auditioned for Glyndebourne Festival Opera and was immediately offered a contract.